What to expect during wisdom tooth extraction recovery?

 Why is it necessary to extract a wisdom tooth?

 Extracting wisdom teeth is often necessary to prevent complications like impacted teeth, cyst formation, and crowding of existing teeth.
-It’s a common procedure that can significantly improve oral health.
+It is a common procedure that can significantly improve oral health.

 Steps involved in the surgery